Personal Injury Lawyers

 Texting, eating and drinking cause thousands of injuries every year

 Statistics on distracted driving are alarming.
 In 2011, across the country, 3,331 people were killed and 387,000 were injured in crashes that involved a distracted driver.
 These accidents could have been prevented.
-Story, Abernathy, Campbell, Ashworth, Yarbrough, and Hudson, An Association of Attorneys, believes the best way to stop this reckless driving is to hold negligent drivers responsible.
+Story, Abernathy, Campbell, Ashworth, McGill, and Walters, An Association of Attorneys, believes the best way to stop this reckless driving is to hold negligent drivers responsible.

 What constitutes distracted driving